-Jessica Day Superintendent 269-274-8648 jday@lakeviewspartans.org
+Jessica Day Superintendent 269-274-8648 jday@lakeviewspartans.org up by set times.

 EXHIBIT ARRIVAL TIME: Exhibits must be brought to the Covered Arena for judging on Saturday before Fair .
 Judging takes place Saturday before Fair , 2025 from 9am-12pm.
 PLEASE MAKE SURE YOU ARRIVE WITH ENOUGH TIME TO HAVE ALL OF YOUR PROJECTS JUDGED PRIOR TO 12PM.
 SOME LINES ARE LONG, SO MAKE SURE YOU ALLOW TIME FOR WAITING IN THOSE LINES.